Criswell-D/GAM305_Team4/README.md

 Choose a method for assigning and reporting on specific task items.
 Team members each chose a specific element to produce.
 Each team member will be assigned a specific area of development(level design, player, etc.).

-Contributors( Devin Criswell, Korbin Minton, Ian Leszczynski)
+Contributors( Devin Criswell, Korbin Minton, Ian Leszczynski, Alec Midgley)